-For this study, we combine two complementary plant-level data: (i) Cement Yearbook (Cement Nenkan), published by the Cement Press Co.
+For this study, we combine two complementary plant-level data sources: (i) Cement Yearbook (Cement Nenkan), published by the Cement Press Co.
 Ltd. (Cement Shinbunsha), and (ii) Census of Manufacture, collected by the Japanese Ministry of Economy, Trade, and Industry.
 The yearbook mainly provides plant-level information on monthly production capacity (in tons), production output (in tons), number of workers, and ownership and geographical location of the plants.
-In addition to these basic characteristics of the plants, the data also contains the types and the number of kilns that each plant owns, which makes this dataset special.
-Although the technology each plant employs is typically unobserved, this Yearbook data provides such kiln-level information.
-On the other hand, the Census of Manufacture provides a similar but slightly different set of information on the plants, i.e., the total shipment value (in JPY), material inputs (in JPY), number of employees, total wage (in JPY), investment (in JPY), and asset values (in JPY).
+In addition to these basic characteristics of the plants, the dataset also contains the types and the number of kilns that each plant owns, which makes this dataset special.
+Although the technology each plant employs is typically unobserved in the census data, the Yearbook dataset provides such kiln-level information.
+By contrast, the Census of Manufacture provides a similar but slightly different set of information on the plants, i.e., the total shipment value (in JPY), material inputs (in JPY), number of employees, total wage (in JPY), investment (in JPY), and asset values (in JPY).